Feedback Control via Integrated Sensing and Communication: Uncertainty Optimisation: Related Work

 \subsection{Contributions and Outline}

-In this paper, we study a networked control system supported by an ISAC-enabled infrastructure, where sensing and communication functionalities are jointly embedded in the control loop.
-This setting raises two questions: (Q1) how sensing and communication resources should be allocated over time, and (Q2) how control actions should be applied under sporadic information.
-For a Gauss--Markov source with unreliable sensing and communication links and a finite-horizon linear-quadratic-Gaussian (LQG) cost, we rigorously characterise the optimal policies through an uncertainty-aware synthesis.
-We establish that the optimal switching policy, for the ISAC system at the base station, is threshold-based in terms of the source and base-station estimation covariances, while the optimal control policy, for the actuator at the remote source, is linear in the source state estimate.
+In this paper, we study how sensing and communication in an ISAC-enabled cyber-physical system should be coordinated to support feedback control of a remote source under shared platform constraints.
+This setting raises two key questions: (i) how sensing and communication resources should be scheduled over time, and (ii) how control actions should be applied under sporadic information availability.
+For a Gauss--Markov source with Bernoulli-distributed sensing and communication links and a finite-horizon linear-quadratic-Gaussian (LQG) cost, we derive the optimal ISAC and control policies.
+We prove that the optimal ISAC policy at the base station follows an order-threshold structure in terms of the source and base-station estimation covariances, while the optimal control policy at the source follows a certainty-equivalent structure in terms of the source state estimate.
 We show that the threshold region, defined as the set of estimation covariance pairs for which communication is preferred over sensing, expands with increasing source uncertainty and contracts with increasing base-station uncertainty.
+Our numerical analysis validates the theoretical findings.
 The remainder of the paper is organised as follows.
-Section~\ref{sec:formulation} presents the system model and the problem formulation.
-Section~\ref{sec:main_results} develops the main results.
+Sections~\ref{sec:formulation} and \ref{sec:main_results} formulate the problem and present the main results.
 Section~\ref{sec:simulation} provides numerical results.
-Finally, Section~\ref{sec:conclusion} concludes the~paper.
+Finally, Section~\ref{sec:conclusion} concludes the paper and outlines directions for future research.